 Since Garza has been splitting his time between NXT and RAW, Humberto hasn’t been able to buy a win, which leads me to believe that Andrade’s replacement has done such a good job in his absence that he’s the one now getting the push.

-Which might explain why the likes of Tommaso Ciampa has no interest in being called up to the so-called big leagues.
+This might explain why the likes of Tommaso Ciampa have no interest in being called up to the so-called big leagues.

 As the week’s pass with Garza and Vega getting more and more victories together, I think the idea of Andrade returning as a Face isn’t so far-fetched after all.